macntech/ghost-marie/README.md

     "posts_per_page": 4
   }
 ```

+#### Social Media Links
+You can enable social media links on the footer of your page.
+The links are based on the secondary navigation of your Ghost site.
+Each secondary navigation element will be transferred to a social link including icon.
+The label of the navigation item must match the fontawesome name.
+Example:

 #### :triangular_ruler: Custom CSS / SASS
 You can also activate custom CSS to make some own changes to the theme.
 You have both options, use SASS (which will be compiled into the main css file) or via extra CSS file.
 The files you can edit are placed under assets/css or assets/sass.
 Custom CASS will be imported last so you can edit all variables without changing the original theme.